 About Us

-Scholé Hall is a Christian ecumenical community non-profit organization (501c3) that exists to encourage, educate, and engage with the local community of homeschool families in and near the Georgetown, Texas area.
+Scholé Hall is a Christian ecumenical community and non-profit organization (501c3) that exists to encourage, educate, and engage with the local community of homeschool families in and near the Georgetown, Texas area.

 Meeting Times & Location